huypl53/avt-24/README.md

 ## AVT containers

-For building images and start containers:
+Build images and start containers for the first time:
+> This only works when having internet

 ```bash
 docker-compose -f ./docker/lsk/compose.yml up --build -d